-Not only can ideas and memes go extinct, but entire conceptualisations of reality are wiped off the map when languages go extinct.
-Many languages of South Asia have become extinct in documented history.
+Not only can ideas and memes go extinct, entire conceptualisations of reality are wiped off the map when languages go extinct.
+South Asia is an area with the greatest linguistic diversity in the Old World, with the possible exception of Papua New Guinea.
+Many languages in the area have gone extinct in documented history.
 For example, Pyu is an extinct Tibeto-Burman language of the Irrawaddy basin in what today is Burma.
 The language had an epigraphic tradition which endured well into the twelfth century.
-The Pvu had an advanced Bronze Age culture and system of rice agriculture until they were overrun by the Burmese and other groups.
 Numerous languages have gone the way of Pyu.
-Rangkas was recorded in the Western Himalayas as recently as the beginning of the twentieth century, but is now extinct.
+Rangkas was recorded in the Western Himalayas as recently as the beginning of the 20th century, but is now extinct.
 August Schleicher wrongly believed that the survival and extinction of languages was characterised by 'die Erhaltung der höher entwickelten Organismen im Kampfe ums Dasein' (1863: 28).
 However, the survival of individual languages is primarily determined by factors which have nothing to do with their intrinsic worth as a system for the articulation of human thought, but by economic, ecological and demographic factors affecting the individual language communities.
 The success of one language in outcompeting another has little or, in some cases, nothing to do with its grammatical propensities or lexical richness and refinement.
 Instead, the extinction of a language is a function of the histories of peoples, regions and language communities.